MicrosoftDocs/Advertising-docs/Advertising/bingads-13/customer-management-service/signupcustomer.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Creates a new customer and account that rolls up to your reseller payment method.
+description: Creates a new customer and account that rolls up to your aggregator payment method.
 dev_langs:
   - csharp
   - java